In this article

 Whole life insurance might also make sense if you have lifelong dependents, like a child with special needs, as you could fund a special needs trust through a life insurance payout.
 (Of course, you’ll want to talk to a lawyer and/or a financial advisor before creating a trust.)

-If you have a high-risk medical condition, it’s possible you’d only be able to qualify for a “guaranteed issue” policy, which doesn’t require a medical exam.
-These are often a subset of whole life insurance.
+If you have a high-risk medical condition, it’s possible you’d only be able to qualify for a “guaranteed issue” policy, which doesn’t typically require a medical exam.
+These are a subset of whole life insurance.
 They tend to be more expensive, while offering a lesser death benefit.

 Term life insurance may make sense for people who only need to replace their income during a certain time period, like specific years during which they’re supporting their kids or paying off a mortgage.

 Ideally, you'd spend the term of your insurance getting out of debt, paying down your mortgage and investing a portion of your income.
 If so, you could have enough savings and no mortgage by the time your term life insurance policy expires.
+That could mean you might be fine on your own at the end of the term, without needing additional coverage.

 For example, say you received a quote to pay approximately $20 a month for a $500,000 policy for a 20-year term.
-Alternately, you could pay $320 a month for a whole life policy with the same amount of coverage.
+Now let’s say that hypothetically you could pay $320 a month for a whole life policy with the same amount of coverage.
+Potentially, you could sign up for the less expensive insurance and invest the difference of $300 per month.
+Of course, this example is hypothetical and not indicative of any specific life insurance policies.

 The choice between these two types of life insurance will be very personal and depend on your own family and financial situation.
 Some factors you might want to think about include: